jundalisay/spblist/content/en/research/huygens/light/chapter-01c.md

 The more the air is compressed, the more it exerts an effort to regain its volume.

-This property, along with its penetrability, remains despit its compression.
+This property, along with its penetrability, remains despite its compression.

 It proves that it is made up of small bodies which:
 - float around